OberaiGroup/getting_started/vim_crash_course.md

 Vim can perform basic spell checking.
 To enable it, use `:set spell` and disable it with `:set nospell`.
-Once enabled, misspelled words will be highlighted by vim.
+Once enabled, misspelled words will be highlighted by Vim.

-To see vim's suggestions on correct spelling: navigate so that the cursor is on the word, then `z=` will present an ordered list of vim's suggestions.
+To see Vim's suggestions on correct spelling: navigate so that the cursor is on the word, then `z=` will present an ordered list of Vim's suggestions.
 Select a suggestion by selecting a number and then `<enter>`;
 ignore a suggestion with `<esc>`.
 You can jump to the next misspelling with `]s` and